 Tweek them as your desire changes and as you accomplish them.

-Keep them close so you can break them out and look at them any time you are in a stuff spot.
+Keep them close so you can break them out and look at them any time you are in a tough spot.

-And feel free to keep them private or share them only as needed.
+And feel free to keep them private and share them only as needed.

 I think it is more fun that way.